ankit-brijwasi/cli-games-with-authentication/README.md

 Installing the required packages -

 1. navigate to the root directory using terminal/Git Bash [To the place where the requirements.txt lives]
-2. run this command -> `pip install -r requirements.txt`
+2. run this command -> `pip install -r requirements.txt`, optionally you can create virtual environment before running this command.
 3. To run the application type this command -> `python main.py`

 Git Commands -